johndavedecano/kyt-redux/README.md

 const thunkMiddleware = thunk.withExtraArgument(request);
 ```

-request is add as an extra(third argument in our case) argument so, you will be able to use it to your actions like.
+Request is added as an extra(third argument in our case) argument so, you will be able to use it to your actions like.

 ```